captainrobbo/wikijstest/home.md

 If your competition is going to displayed on TV then you can use our integrated TV site to overlay a feed (displaying start lists, results, etc.) over the live action.

 [TV Feed Overlay](/manuals/cms/tvfeed) - How to Set up the TV Overlay

+	# 1.7 API Documentation for Software Developers

+[API Documentation](/manuals/api) - If you want to submit data in JSON format then this document will explain how.

 # Legacy Manuals - to be replaced

 User Guides (all in Google Docs format, being replaced by HTML below):